zrogerye/QiqiBot/README.md

 # Qiqi Bot
 A Discord bot that uses Python to complete simple tasks such as altering messages and sending emails.

-#Features
+# Features (Commands) with prefix '>'

->help - returns a list of commands
+help - returns a list of commands

->hello - qiqi introduces herself
+hello - qiqi introduces herself

->qiqi - returns a random voiceline
+qiqi - returns a random voiceline

->email/receiver's email/subject/body/1 or 2
+email/receiver's email/subject/body/1 or 2

->spamemail/receiver's email/number of emails/body/1 or 2
+spamemail/receiver's email/number of emails/body/1 or 2

->r34 - gets a random image from rule34 if not passed a parameter, gets a random image from rule34 with a specific tag if passed 1 parameter
+r34 - gets a random image from rule34 if not passed a parameter, gets a random image from rule34 with a specific tag if passed 1 parameter

->ls or >lightshot - returns a random screenshot from lightshot
+ls or >lightshot - returns a random screenshot from lightshot

->reddit - returns a random post from r/memes if no parameters are passed, gets a ramdom image from r/*parameter* if 1 parameter is passed
+reddit - returns a random post from r/memes if no parameters are passed, gets a ramdom image from r/*parameter* if 1 parameter is passed

 # Notes